kcahir/tweetcompare/README.md

     "kcahir/tweetcompare": "dev-master"

-Run `composer update` to pull down the latest version of Twitter.
+Run `composer update` to pull down the latest version of Tweetcompare.

 Now open up `app/config/app.php` and add the service provider to your `providers` array.